hurufu/hurufu/README.md

 if more accessible for small players.

 [Live demo](http://139.162.175.251:5000/nexo).
+(Isn't working, because I don't have time to update paths to python 3.10)

 If your interested please contact me using an email from the profile.